mosin96/dailymeeting_and_planningtgbot/README.md

 This bot allows to play Planning Poker game in group chat and manages daily standup rotations with reminders.

 # Usage
-Add the bot to a group chat.
-Also you can launch your own instance, see `Self-hosted usage` below.
+You can launch your own instance, see `Self-hosted usage` below.

 ## Planning poker
 ```